ssp-data/kubernetes-gitops-deployment-blueprint/README.md

-# Data Platform Deployment Best Practices
+# Data Engineering GitOps Deployment Reference for Data Platforms
-This guide outlines best practices for deploying open data stacks on Kubernetes using GitOps principles, focusing on efficient patterns that work well with modern DevOps workflows.
+This guide outlines **best practices** for deploying open data stacks on Kubernetes using GitOps principles, focusing on efficient patterns that work well with modern DevOps workflows.

 This provides a guideline and best practices for transitioning from traditional deployment methods to a DevOps workflow.